PCB Design Basics for Engineers

 - To avoid routing all over the board, group components by type.

 - Respecting mechanical constraints such as enclosure limits and connector locations

 It can be easy to forget the design rules that will guide your printed circuit board project when starting a new design.
-It is possible to eliminate component shifting and rerouting by establishing simple clearances early in your design.
+It is possible to eliminate component shifting and reroute by establishing simple clearances early in your design.
 Where can you find this information?

 Talk to your PCB manufacturing house first.
-Good fabricators will often post their capabilities online or provide this information in a document.
-Send them an email to inquire about their capabilities if it isn't in a prominent location on their site.
+Good fabricators often post their capabilities online or provide this information in a document.
+Send them an email to inquire about their abilities if it isn't in a prominent location on their site.
 This is a good idea before you begin placing components.
 While you are at it, submit your stackup for review.
 Or look up their standard stackup data to use.
 911EDA can support PCB manufacturing.